AkiValiaho/MiniDI/README.md

     @Autowired: Marks a constructor as injectable, MiniDI searches for all the recursive dependencies marked with @Component-annotation and injects them through this annotated constructor.
+    eg.
+    @Component
+    public class Dependency {
+        @Autowired
+        public Dependency(MagicDependency magicDependency) {
+        }
+    }

+Field-annotation

+    You can also inject fields without the constructor annotation using the @Autowired-annotation on the field of your choice.
+    eg.
+    @Component
+    public class Dependency {
+        @Autowired
+        private MagicDependency magicDependency;
+     }

 Application startup: